JakeBurchard/postag/README.md

 Files
 -----
 All data from the SUSANNE corpus, compiled by Gregory Sampson et al.

--train.txt -- Sample training data
+- train.txt: Sample training data
--test.txt -- Sample test data
+- test.txt: Samiple test data
--tagset.txt -- Explanation of the part-of-speech tags used
+- tagset.txt: Explanation of the part-of-speech tags used